juju/docs/src/en/charm-review-process.md

 ### Part of the ~charmers group, hold up!

-If you are a ~charmer, make sure you are applying the [Reviewers Guidelines](reference-reviewers.html).
+If you are a ~charmer or wishing to become a ~charmer, make sure you are applying the [Reviewers Guidelines](reference-reviewers.html).

 ### Not part of the ~charmers group?